DFLLinton/Portfolio/learning/markup.md

 ```

 ## 8. Demonstrate a mobile-first approach to designing a website with a great user experience
-We designed the website for desktop first and later adapted it to mobile
+We designed the website for desktop first and later adapted it to mobile.
+If we had designed it for mobile first we would likely have used more relative size tags such as percentages or rem.
+On the other hand we could have used media queries which applied to desktop and had mobile view as the default.

 ## 9. Create an attractive and accessible colour palette for a project
 We defined a distinct and simple palette which can be found below